clearcare/policies/source/sections/08-auditing_policy.md

    * Organizational history and experience.
    * Available storage space.
 2. Reports summarizing audit activities shall be retained for a period of six years.
-3. Log data is currently retained and readily accessible for a 1-month period.
-Beyond that, log data is available via cold backup.
+3. Log data is retained and readily accessible for a period determined by each source.
 4. For Paas customers, they choose the length of backup retention and availability that Cloudticity will implement and enforce.

 ## 8.10 Potential Trigger Events